-While you are ultimately free to choose any lender to help finance your new home, we hope you will consider the many benefits of using Supreme Lending.
+While you are ultimately free to choose any lender to help finance your new home, we hope you will consider the many benefits of using Cinch Funding.
 We will utilize our experience with Landon Homes to streamline your process.
-Landon Homes buyers with Supreme Lending will receive:
+Landon Homes buyers with Cinch Funding will receive:

-- ☑ Detailed pre-approval process at no cost to you. - ✓ Preferred pricing at Supreme Lending Branch #644 (4050 W. Park Blvd., Suite 100, Plano, TX 75093) for Landon Homes customers. - Superior communication and experience with Landon Homes; answers to your questions quickly and accurately. - ☑ On-time closing with the knowledge that you have the best loan for you and your family.
+- ✓ Detailed pre-approval process at no cost to you. - ✓ Preferred pricing at Cinch Funding for Landon Homes Customers - ✓ Superior communication and experience with Landon Homes; answers to your questions quickly and accurately. - On-time closing with the knowledge that you have the best loan for you and your family.

-We are in constant communication with your Landon Homes team, to ensure that you are kept up-to date every step of the way.
-This is just one way that we are able to expedite your loan process, make it less complicated, and save you money.
+We are in constant communication with your Landon Homes team, to ensure that you are kept up to date every step of the way.
+This is just one way we are able to expedite your loan process, make it less complicated, and save you money.

-We welcome the opportunity to help you make your new-home dream come true.
+We welcome the opportunity to help you make your new home dream come true.